MicrosoftDocs/windows-dev-docs/hub/apps/develop/security/windows-hello-auth-service.md

 In this exercise, you will be changing the client side views and helper classes from the first lab to use the **AuthService** class.
 In the real world, the **AuthService** would be the authentication server and you would need to use Web API’s to send and receive data from the server.
 For this hands on lab, the client and server are both local to keep things simple.
 The objective is to learn how to use the Windows Hello APIs.

 - In the MainPage.xaml.cs, you can remove the **AccountHelper.LoadAccountListAsync** method call in the loaded method as the **AuthService** class creates an instance of the **MockStore** to load the accounts list.
 The `Loaded` method should now look like the snippet below.
-Note the async method definition is removed as nothing is being awaited.
+Note that the async method definition is removed as nothing is being awaited.

     ```cs
     private void MainPage_Loaded(object sender, RoutedEventArgs e)